 Millar Western has been active in the Whitecourt area since 1921, when it began logging and bush mill operations, progressing to the establishment in 1926 of a stationary sawmill on the site where it continues to operate today.
 In the 1980s, the company expanded into the pulp business with the construction of a state-of-the-art bleached-chemi-thermo mechancial pulp (BCTMP) mill on the Whitecourt site.

-In 2001, the company opened a new, high-speed, high-efficiency sawmill featuring the latest in sawmilling technology, including advanced scanning and optimizing equipment for improved lumber recovery and product quality.
+In 2001, the company opened a high-speed, high-efficiency sawmill featuring advanced scanning and optimizing equipment for improved lumber recovery and product quality.
 The sawmill has undergone a series of strategic investments since start-up, resulting in significant production gains.
 Designed with an original capacity of 190 million board feet of SPF lumber per year, the mill today produces approximately 330 million board feet annually, reflecting the efforts of 250 dedicated employees.

-The mill is certified under FORESTCARE, the Alberta industry’s code of practice governing care of the forest, environment and communities, and has been recognized by the Government of Alberta’s EnviroVista program for its long record of outstanding performance in environmental management.
+The mill has been recognized by the Government of Alberta’s EnviroVista program for its long record of outstanding performance in environmental management.
 Whitecourt lumber has also earned certification under the PEFC™ chain-of-custody program, assuring customers of the legality of our timber procurement practices.

 The Whitecourt pulp mill began production in 1988.
-Originally designed to produce 210,000 air-dried metric tonnes (ADMT) of BCTMP per year, the mill’s capacity today stands at 320,000 ADMT, thanks to a series of successful plant upgrades and an effective program of continuous improvement.
+Originally designed to produce 210,000 air-dried metric tonnes (ADMT) of BCTMP per year, the mill’s capacity today stands at 340,000 ADMT, thanks to a series of plant upgrades and an effective program of continuous improvement.

-The mill is certified to the ISO 9000 (ISO 9001-2008) standard for quality management, the ISO 14001 standard for environmental management, and PEFC and FSC® chain-of-custody standards.
-It is also certified under FORESTCARE, an Alberta industry program that promotes sustainable development, and is recognized as a Leader under the Alberta government’s EnviroVista program.
+The mill employs both an anaerobic effluent treatment system and an extended-aeration activated-biomass effluent treatment system to clean process water to an exceptionally high standard before discharge.
+The anaerobic system produces a biogas that is used to generate renewable electricity for use in pulp mill processes, displacing fossil fuels and reducing greenhouse gas emissions.
+The mill is certified to the ISO 9000 standard for quality management, the ISO 14001 standard for environmental management, and the PEFC and FSC® chain-of-custody standards.
+It is also recognized as a Leader under the Alberta government’s EnviroVista program.

 These achievements reflect the skill and hard work of the mill’s 110 employees, whose commitment to excellence is evident in every pulp bale.
 Millar Western has led the way in advancing BCTMP production and environmental control technology, and in expanding the use of BCTMP around the world.